 AHS is an open-admission shelter.
 That means we accept every animal that comes to us — the old and young, the healthy and sick, the shy and outgoing.
 No animal is ever turned away.

 We’re committed to creating the best lives possible for animals and humans alike, which means AHS staff sometimes face the difficult decision of humanely euthanizing an animal — either to prevent further suffering from an untreatable illness or to keep people and other animals safe from untreatable aggression.
 But we never make these tough decisions without deep consideration of the animal’s best interest.

 We’re proud of everything we do for animals every day.
-Last year, we celebrated a record-setting number of adoptions and our highest placement rate ever (96.6%).
+In FY17, we celebrated a record-setting number of adoptions and our highest placement rate ever (96.6%).
 Learn more about what placement means at AHS.

 3. Adoption fees don’t cover the total cost of caring for animals.

 One of our main goals at AHS is to provide safe refuge and necessary medical treatment (including spay/neuter surgery) to all animals in our care — not to turn a profit.
 The total cost of caring for and rehoming animals amounted to more than $10 million last year.
 Adoption fees help offset these costs, covering just 32 percent of the total.

 Adoption fees are set on a variable fee schedule that considers the animal’s age, breed, and size.
 Some animals are less common and therefore have increased demand.
 These animals are assigned higher fees, which ensures we have the funds to provide for other animals in our care who may have special needs or a more difficult time finding a new home.